tvandinther/tvandinther.github.io/src/content/blog/docker-mongo.md

 ---
 title: "Creating a MongoDB instance with a web interface in Docker"
-description: "This post covers how to create a MongoDB instance with a web interface in Docker."
+description: "How to create a MongoDB instance with a web interface in Docker"
 date: 2021-09-02T12:59:47+12:00
 draft: false
 author: "Tom van Dinther"